 EU - Starting a business

-To start a new company or expand your business in another EU country, get in touch with the relevant national contact point and:
+To start a new company or expand your business in another EU country you can get in touch with the relevant national contact point and find out about the rules that apply in that specific country.

 Rights & obligations